Leadwerks/Documentation/terrain.md

 Download this file: [512.r16](https://github.com/Leadwerks/Documentation/raw/refs/heads/master/Assets/Terrain/512.r16)

-Press the Import button in the terrain editor and select the file "terrain.r16", which is found ine tutorial samples project base directory.
+Press the **Load** button in the terrain editor and select the file "512.r16" that you downloaded.
 Press the Open button and the height data will be loaded into your terrain.

 ## Painting
 The painting tool in Leadwerks make it is easy to get a great looking terrain in just a few minutes.
 Take a look at the "Layers" section below the terrain tool settings.
 Each layer can have a diffuse, normal, and displacement map.
 If you right-click on the Diffuse tree node under layer one, a popup menu will appear.
 Select the Select File popup menu item and choose the "savannah_dirt.tex" file.
 When you press the Open button, the texture will be added to the first terrain layer.
 Because this is the bottom layer, it will appear everywhere on the terrain.